Skip to content

 asm fun minmax(a: Int, b: Int): MinMax { MINMAX }

-// Struct with way too many fields for initial stack to handle
+// Struct with way too many fields for the initial stack to handle

 struct Handler { f1: Int; f2: Int; f3: Int; f4: Int; f5: Int; f6: Int; f7: Int }